 A: Quality of life is the best.
 Cost of living is expensive but every cent is worth it!
 Public transport is very safe and convenient for all age groups!

 Q: What are the best things to do or places to visit in Switzerland?

 A: Switzerland is an amazing country for both summer and winter activities.
-People can go for hiking in the mountains, cycling in the forests, BBQs at picturesque locales, swimming, weekend at hot water spa, visiting museums, art galleries, Nestlé chocolate factory, Charlie Chaplin Museum, Cheese factory, theme parks, skiing, tobogganing, music festivals, concerts, fun boat rides, etc.
+People can go hiking in the mountains, cycling in the forests, BBQs at picturesque locales, swimming, weekend at hot water spa, visiting museums, art galleries, Nestlé chocolate factory, Charlie Chaplin Museum, Cheese factory, theme parks, skiing, tobogganing, music festivals, concerts, fun boat rides, etc.